E-Signatures and Electronic Documents in Commercial Lending: Complying With ESIGN, UETA, Interplay With the UCC

 Recording of a 90-minute premium CLE video webinar with Q&A

-This CLE course will provide counsel with an examination of recent legal trends and developments impacting commercial documentation and signatures sent via email, text messaging, or other forms of electronic communication, focusing on loan documentation.
-The panel will examine legal and practical issues regarding the authentication of electronic signatures and the admissibility of electronic communications and e-signatures in litigation, including the Electronic Signatures in Global and National Commerce (ESIGN) Act, Uniform Electronic Transactions Act (UETA), and UCC implications.
+This CLE course will provide counsel with an examination of recent legal trends and developments impacting commercial documentation created online and signatures sent via email, text messaging, or other forms of electronic communication, focusing on loan documentation.
+The panel will examine legal and practical issues regarding the creation of agreements inline and the authentication of electronic signatures and the admissibility of electronic communications and e-signatures in litigation, including the Electronic Signatures in Global and National Commerce (ESIGN) Act, Uniform Electronic Transactions Act (UETA), and UCC implications.

 - Provisions and practices to ensure the validity of electronic contracts and e-signatures